Daniel Graham is the Vice-Chair of V&E’s Government Contracts practice group and serves as the hiring partner for V&E’s Washington, D.C. office.

 Chambers USA has named Dan

-a leading lawyer for business in government contracts from 2013 to 2018.
+a leading lawyer for business in government contracts.
 A

 client quoted by Chambers said, "He is a star in this field."
 The